adrianvla/morisinc-cdn/README.md

 ### This is only for github pages.

 ### By using this, you agree to [CC By Nc Nd](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 This work is licensed under this license.

+### everything in /fonts is licensed by the respectful owners like Pangram Pangram and MyFonts